-- Energy efficient lighting and appliances have been recommended to reduce internal heat gains. - The building fabric will be insulated over and above the standards set out by Building Regulations and reduced solar gains from a glazing solar factor of 0.4 for the non-domestic and 0.60 for the domestic part will help to keep heat out of the building. - Reduced air permeability rate and maximised insulation levels. - Mechanical ventilation with heat recovery and summer bypass to provide fresh air and purging of heat. - Passive ventilation measures will include openable windows.
+- Energy efficient lighting and appliances have been recommended to reduce internal heat gains. - The building fabric will be insulated over and above the standards set out by Building Regulations and reduced solar gains from a glazing solar factor of 0.4 for the non-domestic and will help to keep heat out of the building. - Reduced air permeability rate and maximised insulation levels. - Mechanical ventilation with heat recovery and summer bypass to provide fresh air and purging of heat. - Passive ventilation measures will include openable windows.